 Our bylaws also establish an advance notice procedure for stockholders who wish to present a proposal before an annual meeting of stockholders or nominate persons for election to our board at our annual meeting but do not intend for the proposal to be included in our proxy statement.
-Our bylaws provide that the only business that may be conducted at an annual meeting is business that is (1) specified in the notice of a meeting (or any supplement thereto) given by or at the direction of the chairman of the board or our board of directors, (2) otherwise properly brought before the meeting by the chairperson or by or at the direction of a majority of our board of directors, or (3) properly brought before the meeting by a stockholder entitled to vote at the annual meeting who has delivered timely written notice to our Corporate Secretary, which notice must contain the information specified in our bylaws.
+Our bylaws provide that the only business that may be conducted at an annual meeting is business that is (1) specified in the notice of a meeting (or any supplement thereto) given by or at the direction of the chairman of the board or our board of directors, (2) otherwise properly brought before the meeting by the chairperson or by or at the direction of a majority of our board of directors, or (3) properly brought before the meeting by a stockholder entitled to vote at the annual meeting in our bylaws.

-To be timely, our Corporate Secretary must receive the written notice at our principal executive offices not earlier than 90 days and not later than 60 days before the anniversary of the date on which we first mailed our proxy materials for the prior year's annual meeting of stockholders (i.e. between January 29, 2023 and February 28, 2023 for our 2023 Annual Meeting of Stockholders).
-However, in the event that the date of the 2023 Annual Meeting of Stockholders is advanced or delayed by more than 30 days from the first anniversary of the date of the 2022 Annual Meeting, in order to be timely, a proposal or nomination by the stockholder must be delivered not later than the later of (i) 90 days before the 2023 Annual Meeting of Stockholders or (ii) 10 days following the day on which public announcement of the date of such meeting is first made.
-The notice must satisfy the other requirements with respect to such proposals and nominations contained in our bylaws.
+To be timely, our Corporate Secretary must receive the written notice at our principal executive offices not earlier than 90 days and not later than 60 days before the anniversary of the date on which we first mailed our proxy materials for the prior year's annual meeting of stockholders (i.e. between January 29, 2024 (inclusive) and February 28, 2024 (inclusive) for our 2024 Annual Meeting of Stockholders).
+However, in the event that the date of the 2024 Annual Meeting of Stockholders is advanced or delayed by more than 30 days from the first anniversary of the date of the 2023 Annual Meeting, in order to be timely, a proposal or nomination by the stockholder must be delivered not later than the later of (i) 90 days before the 2024 Annual Meeting of Stockholders or (ii) 10 days following the day on which public announcement of the date of such meeting is first made.
+The notice must contain the information required by Rule 14a-19 of the Exchange Act in the case of a shareholder who intends to solicit proxies in support of director nominees other than the Company's nominees and satisfy the other requirements with respect to such proposals and nominations contained in our bylaws.
 If a stockholder fails to meet the deadlines in Rule 14a-8 and our bylaws or fails to comply with SEC Rule 14a-4, we may exercise discretionary voting authority under proxies we solicit to vote on any such proposal.
 Our bylaws were filed with the SEC as an exhibit to our registration statement on Form S-1 on May 11, 2007, which can be viewed by visiting our investor relations website at http://investor.mercadolibre.com and may also be obtained by writing to our Corporate Secretary at our principal executive office (WTC Free Zone Dr. Luis Bonavita 1294, Of.
 1733, Tower II Montevideo, Uruguay, 11300).